Third Party Logistics Vs. In-house: What’s the Right Path for Order Fulfillment for Fashion E-commerce Startups?

-- Dress is manufactured in a factory in Shenzhen, South China
+- The dress is manufactured in a factory in Shenzhen, South China

 - It’s packed and put on a truck

-- Truck is taken to a container at the Shenzhen Port
+- The truck is taken to a container at the Shenzhen Port

 - Then this dress makes it to the Port of Long Beach, United States